Thames Water Site Improvement Plan

 Work finally began in the autumn of 2006, and all the investment in time and energy finally bore fruit the following spring after the restoration and landscaping round the edge of the pond was complete and the water level in the the pond was close to or at its normal level.
 At that time in was evident the recolonisation of the pond by native plants and creatures was well underway.

 Work has continued right up to the present day with work on the upper pond, clearing vegetation and silt from the pond being completed early in 2012.
 Currently research into the history of the “dipping well” and its restoration are in hand.
 The research is expected to be completed this summer, but the restoration work has had to suspended while the water level in the lower pond remains at its present very high level.

-For more information on the Greenmoor Ponds see our Articles & Reports section.
+For more information on the Greenmoor Ponds see our section Archives & Resources section.